marz1877/LRCv2/README.md

 - LRCv2 MUST use SyncedLyrics.
 - MAY use opening and closing time.
 - Break Line: MUST Explicitly use Breakline `<br>` at the end of each line.

+Brealine PROS:
+- No CR `Carriage Return` and LF `Line Feed` errors.
+- Consistent time metadata for line-by-line and word-by-word.

 <details>
   <summary>Simplified Example</summary>